bloomtom/dencli/README.md

 ## Command Options
 The following is an output of the --help option.
 ```
-DEncli 0.1.2
+dencli 0.3.0
-MIT License - Copyright 2018 bloomtom
+MIT License - Copyright 2019 bloomtom
 USAGE:
 Simple usage:
   >  dotnet dencli.dll --input video.mkv
 Complex usage:
   >  dotnet dencli.dll --delete truncate --input video.mkv --preset ultrafast

   -i, --input         Required.
 Input file to be encoded.

   -o, --output        The directory to write output files at.
 Defaults to the input file directory.

   --outfile           The base filename to use for the output files.
 Defaults to input filename.

   -d, --delete        (Default: none) Specify what should be done to the source on successful encode.
-Allows truncate or
+Allows truncate or delete.
-                     delete.

   -p, --preset        (Default: medium) Specify the ffmpeg preset.

   -q, --quality       (Default: medium) Specify the quality band to use.
 Allows potato, low, medium, high, ultra.

-  --enablecopying    (Default: false) Enable stream copying.
-Leave this false unless you're sure the input file is
-                     dash-ready.
+  --disablecopying    (Default: false) Disables automatic detection of copyable input streams.

   --disablecrush      (Default: false) Disables quality crushing.
 May lead to output files larger than the input.

   --framerate         (Default: 24) Specify the framerate to use.

   --keyinterval       (Default: 96) Specify the keyframe interval to use.

   --ffmpeg            (Default: ffmpeg) The path to ffmpeg.

   --ffprobe           (Default: ffprobe) The path to ffprobe.

-  --mp4box           (Default: MP4Box) The path to mp4box.
+  --mp4box            (Default: MP4Box) The path to MP4Box.

   --temp              Specify the temp directory.
 Defaults to current directory.

   --help              Display this help screen.

   --version           Display version information.
 ```

 ## Common Errors